ISTANBULBEKLE/predict-insurance-charges-with-autoai/README.md

 * Lastly, you can see the `Runtime` tab from the `Experiment settings` this shows you other experiment details you may want to change depending on your use case.

-* Once you are happy with your settings, ensure you are predicting for the `charges` column, and click on the run `Run Experiment` button on the bottom-right corner of the screen.
+* Once you are happy with your settings, ensure you are predicting for the `expenses` column, and click on the run `Run Experiment` button on the bottom-right corner of the screen.

 ![compl](https://media.github.ibm.com/user/79254/files/004fbf80-8630-11ea-9c69-e97b12c39bbe)